Joanna Dong comes in third in Sing! China finals

 Dong and Chou performed a medley of Chou's 2001 hit Simple Love and The Carpenters' Top Of The World for their duet.
 She and Guo Qin had the most audience votes after the first round.

-She sang Feng Fei Fei's Applause for the next round, before finally eliminated from the running after Zhaxipingcuo sang.
+She sang Feng Fei Fei's Applause for the next round, before eventually being eliminated from the running after Zhaxipingcuo sang.

 Dong, 35, is the second Singaporean to reach the final of the Chinese singing competition after Nathan Hartono, who was the first runner up in the show's last season.